Ever Puzzled over an invoice and wondered how it all works? You are in the right place.

 Invoicera enables you to monitor the payment status of each invoice.
 Additionally, you can generate reports, view payment history, and send automated payment reminders for outstanding invoices.

-Q: What payment options are available for settling invoices through Invoicera?
+Q: How are invoices paid through Invoicera?

 Invoicera is integrated with 14+ payment gateways to settle your invoices.
 A client can select a suitable payment method and follow the prompts to complete the transaction securely.